-It is cringing and even painful watching people flat iron their hair without even asking themselves: Is it my hair moisturized?
+It is cringing and even painful watching people flat iron their hair without even asking themselves: Is my hair moisturized?
 Is it conditioned and prepared to receive heat?

 If you haven’t asked yourself those questions and you are not sure if your hair is ready, then you should turn off that iron flat and prepare your hair first for such a scorching activity for dehydrated hair.

-Make sure your hair is well-conditioned you can avoid further damage from direct heat.
+Make sure your hair is well-conditioned so you can avoid further damage from direct heat.
 Our hair is delicate, but strong enough to receive the heat coming from the flat iron, but it needs to be prepared and protected.
 This practice is a daily practice, which means you have to regularly condition prior to practicing this guide on how to use a flat iron on black hair.